Occupational Hazards: When Is It Time To Call A Lawyer?

 Protections: PPE should be provided when appropriate, including shoe covers, face masks, and hair nets.
 Safety devices should be in place, whether they come in the form of railings, vat covers, or tools that allow workers to avoid close contact with dangerous machine parts.
 In workplaces with high levels of heat, steam, or chemicals, safety means monitors for temperature/toxicity, ventilation, and appropriate cooling mechanisms or mandatory breaks for workers.

-Truckers and ship workers are the lifeblood of commerce and world-wide operations.
+Truckers and ship workers are the lifeblood of commerce and worldwide operations.
 Not only must workers be adept at handling massive vehicles or vessels, they must also adapt to a constantly changing environment: busy roads or turbulent seas.
 There are unique occupational hazards associated with each.

 Protections: To borrow a phrase, proper training is the ounce of prevention that’s worth a pound of cure.
-Not only should you receive specialized training, it should be part of the job and compensated as such, not mandatory for you to complete on your own time and dime.
-Safety also involves regular maintenance of your rig, and following mandatory rest periods during and between jobs.
+Not only should you receive specialized training, but it should also be part of the job and compensated as such, not mandatory for you to complete on your own time and dime.
+Safety also involves regular maintenance of your rig and following mandatory rest periods during and between jobs.
 Suspension of work should occur when weather conditions are too unsafe to operate, but such suspensions should not penalize you or your pay.

 Depending on the type and severity of a workplace injury, settlements or damages awards could include the following forms of compensation.

 - Medical bills: This includes hospital and doctor visits, specialist appointments, surgeries, medications, physical therapy, and any medical devices required for treatment.
 Psychological therapy for you and your loved ones may also fall under this consideration, as emotional support is also part of the healing process.